EVerest/libocpp/README.md

   - [Unit testing](#unit-testing)
   - [Building with FetchContent instead of EDM](#building-with-fetchcontent-instead-of-edm)

-## Feature Support
+## OCPP 1.6 Support

-The following tables show the current support for the listed feature profiles / functional blocks and application notes.
+The following tables show the current support for the listed OCPP 1.6 feature profiles / functional blocks and application notes.

 All documentation and the issue tracking can be found in our main repository here: https://github.com/EVerest/